It all began like this …

 - Author a book, then list it on Amazon and other platforms

-I’m still working on a case study about how to get a personal knowledge panel (see below to get that case study free as soon as it’s ready).
-You can also check out the transcript of a recent chat interview I gave for Ann Smarty and the Content Marketing Chat.
+I’m working on a case study about how to get a personal knowledge panel.
+For further info, you can check out the transcript of a recent chat interview I gave for Ann Smarty and the Content Marketing Chat.